profcase/project-charter-template/index.md

 - The client changes requirements mid-project...

-## Acceptance
+## Acceptance criteria

-- Describe clearly what will be provided at each phase.
+- For each story, enumerate and clearly describe the acceptance criteria.
 - Be specific - your client may have a very different definition of vague words.